nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    Use case ends

 **Extensions**
-* 3a.
-User requests for the syntax of all commands
-  *  3a1.
-Academy Directory shows a list of all the commands and their associated syntax.

-     Use case ends
 * 3b.
 User requests for help in a command that does not exist
   * 3b1.
 Academy Directory shows an error message